 - Temperature fluctuations of more than 5°F

-- One section working while other fails
+- One section working while the other fails

 Unusual Sounds: